I wish my student had Better Guidance

 Some of the student life stressors are unavoidable but suicide is preventable

-School based programmes are accessible, on-going and are the need of the hour to prevent youth suicide.
+College based programmes are accessible, on-going and are the need of the hour to prevent youth suicide.
 The GATEKEEPER approach is a promising tool to address this issue.

-Effectiveness of QPR training in schools:
+Effectiveness of QPR training in colleges:

 Increase in gatekeeper’s knowledge of suicide risk assessment and management

 Improvement in skills of observing any abnormal signs and dealing with at-risk individuals appropriately

 Increase in confidence in dealing with individuals who are at risk of suicide

 Speaking with students who are at risk of suicide